pingcap/docs-dm/en/faq.md

 3. Copy the normal binlog file from the upstream MySQL to replace the corresponding file in the [relay log directory](relay-log.md#directory-structure) of DM-worker.

     - If the cluster is deployed using DM-Ansible, the relay log is in the `<deploy_dir>/relay_log` directory.
-    - If the cluster is manually deployed using the binary, the relay log is in the directory set of the `relay-dir` parameter.
+    - If the cluster is manually deployed using the binary, the relay log is in the directory set by the `relay-dir` parameter.

 4. Modify the information of `relay.meta` in the relay log directory of DM-worker to the information corresponding to the next binlog file.